Enforc3rr/RestfulApi-Template-Creator/README.md

-[After Completion of Application Just Enter cd projectname and npm start to start your Server]
+[After Completion of Application Just "Enter cd projectname" and "npm start" to start your Server]